marklogic/marklogic-sesame/README.md

 ### Quick Start

-_IMPORTANT_ - NO RELEASE TO MAVEN CENTRAL YET, YOU MUST BUILD SOFTWARE

-This API will be distributed on Maven Central.
+This API is distributed on Maven Central.

 For gradle projects, include following dependency in `build.gradle`: